pollere/DCT/README.md

 The included versec compiler is required to compile new schemas but pre-compiled schemas for the examples are available as a \*.scm file in the example source directory.
 To compile and run an example using the pre-compiled schema, for example, mbps:

+- (one time) install libsodium from https://doc.libsodium.org/
-- (one time) Install `ndn-ind` (from  https://github.com/operantnetworks/ndn-ind) version ee36771.
+- (one time) Install `ndn-ind` (from  https://github.com/operantnetworks/ndn-ind) version ee36771. (this library is being phased out)
 - (one time) `cd DCT/tools && make` to build all the tools needed.
 - `cd DCT/examples/hmIoT`  then `make` to build the example.
 If the make is successful, follow the readme to create 'identity bundles' and run it.

 ### References and related work

+We have created an internet draft to describe DeftT (currently in version 00): https://www.ietf.org/archive/id/draft-nichols-tsv-defined-trust-transport-00.html

 Some concepts here may be better understood by referencing earlier Pollere work:

 [Lessons Learned Building a Secure Network Measurement Framework using Basic NDN ](http://www.pollere.net/Pdfdocs/icn19-p20.pdf), K. Nichols, Proceedings of ACM ICN '19, September 24-16, Macao, China (available at http://www.pollere.net/publications.html)

-Trust schemas and ICN: key to secure home IoT, K. Nichols, Proceedings of ACM ICN '21, September 2021 (available at https://dl.acm.org/doi/10.1145/3460417.3482972)
+"Trust schemas and ICN: key to secure home IoT", K. Nichols, Proceedings of ACM ICN '21, September 2021 (available at https://dl.acm.org/doi/10.1145/3460417.3482972)

 Related talks at http://www.pollere.net/talks.html